 Keynote speakers at Transact 14—the annual trade show for the Electronic Transactions Association—addressing the future of the industry highlighted ISO agents moving forward.
-The mobile revolution for payment processing underscores the achievements of the small and independent sellers.
-As point of sale and mobile commerce become increasingly dynamic, the role of ISO agents will only grow.
+The mobile revolution for payment processing underscores the achievements of small and independent sellers.
+As a point of sale and mobile commerce become increasingly dynamic, the role of ISO agents will only grow.

 Visa executive vice president Bill Sheedy emphasized Visa’s desire to empower ISOs to grow and develop while ensuring security.
 The empowerment of ISOs will only develop synergy with Visa according to Sheedy.
 The model of the future from Visa’s perspective is empowering ISOs will only lead to more profit for all parties involved—and securing sensitive information is paramount to that future.

 The second keynote speaker, Google’s Ariel Bardin, provided specific examples of the synergy that develops with ISOs when they work together with industry giants.
 Bardin, the vice president of product management for Google Payments, highlighted how with Google Payments customers at Rue LaLa and Priceline.com were able to complete transactions with a one-click “Buy with Google” option.
 This option eliminated repetitive and tedious e-forms to complete an online purchase.
 Rue LaLa’s conversion of shoppers to purchases quadrupled with the “Buy with Google” option and Priceline.com experienced a 71% improvement in its conversion rate.